NebraLtd/hm-miner/README.md

 This is the codebase for the Helium miner container used on the Nebra hotspot miners.

-We take the base image created by Helium from their [Quay repo]( https://quay.io/repository/team-helium/miner?tab=tags) (built from the [GitHub source](https://github.com/helium/miner)) and make some customisations to optimise it for use on our hardware including adding a start script and a script to automatically determine the regulatory region (EU868, US915 etc) from the asserted locaiton of the miner.
+We take the base image created by Helium from their [Quay repo]( https://quay.io/repository/team-helium/miner?tab=tags) (built from the [GitHub source](https://github.com/helium/miner)) and make some customisations to optimise it for use on our hardware including adding a start script and a script to automatically determine the regulatory region (EU868, US915 etc) from the asserted location of the miner.

 ## Miner config file update